 Our volunteers really make this race special.
 If you are not running, please do come out and volunteer.
-Volunteers get race logo T-shirts, the great barbecue at Pine Valley and lots of appreciation from the runners.
+Volunteers get race logo T-shirts, the great post-race barbecue and lots of appreciation from the runners.
 We need people for the positions described below.

-The day before the race, runners, hikers and/or mountain bikers help to mark the course.
+The day before the race, runners help to mark the course.
 There are 50 miles of trail to mark, but it can be broken down into smaller sections.
-It's a fun way to get in a run, hike or bike ride and to see part of the course.
+On race day, runners are needed to sweep behind the last runner and take down course markings.
+This can also be broken down into sections.

 Aid Stations and Road Crossings

 North Fork has been very fortunate to have aid station captains who come back year after year.
 They put together their teams of people, but some may need additional help.
 Working an aid station is a great way to see how the race unfolds, and it is very rewarding to help runners who are working so hard to achieve their goals.

 Shinglemill: Mile 8.2.
 Operates 7:00 a.m. to 10:15 a.m.

 Meadows: Mile 14.7 and also miles 20.7 and 32.5 for the 50 Mile.
 Operates 7:45 a.m. to 4:15 p.m.

 Buffalo Creek: Mile 18.2 (50K) or 36.0 (50 Mile).
 Operates 8:15 a.m. to 5:15 p.m.